Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Description: mode of robot.

-    In order to maintain compatibility with controller version 3.5.1, the return value of  robot status has not been modified.
-Such as: idle, drag, running, alarm state.
+    In order to maintain compatibility with controller version 3.5.1, the return value of robot status is not modified, such as: idle, drag, running, alarm state.
+Brake releasing, trajectory recording, pause and jog are added.

-- Parameters: None
+- Parameters: null

 - Supporting port: 29999

-- Return:
+- Return value:

 | Mode | Description           | NOTE                             |
 | ---- | --------------------- | -------------------------------- |